 While the focus is in the gutter, the screen reader can read the gutter icon tooltip if it is available.

-To access a tooltip, press the double shortcut Shift+Alt+6 and T. To browse through the tooltip's content (symbol by symbol), use the Right and Left arrow keys.
+To access a tooltip, press the double shortcut Shift+Alt+6, T. To browse through the tooltip's content (symbol by symbol), use the Right and Left arrow keys.

 Press Escape to switch the focus back to the editor.